JvanKatwijk/qt-dab/README.md

 on the time table are two hours off.

 ----------------------------------------------------------------------
-Recording the dynamic label text (new in 4.0)
+Recording the dynamic label text
 ----------------------------------------------------------------------

 Touching the "dlText" button will show a menu for file selection and